 Street art is widely used in guerilla marketing because it has an immediate impact.
 The aim of a public installation (i.e. a temporary object installed in a public space) can be varied, but ultimately you want it to be either entertaining or to have some utility value.
 It’s important to note that installations don’t scale all that well, so you want to compel people to share their experience of it on social media.

-You could, however, install a special window display at the front of your store or create a design that lives on the windows but can be washed off post-Christmas.
+You don’t need to have a budget as big as BMW’s to make this work for a small venture.
+You could, for example, install a special window display at the front of your store or create a design that lives on the windows but can be washed off post-Christmas.

 Be creative and follow the trends.
 Photo booths were once effective, but they’re not so much now.
 Also aim to ensure your installation aligns with your brand.